Where is the Titanic wreckage?

 Despite the offerings of a chance to see the wreckage, very few people have actually taken the journey to the ship's remains.
 Only 250 people have ever visited — including Mr Cameron — as an eight-day diving tour costs approximately $250,000 per guest, according to the website.

-Among those believed on the ship is British explorer Hamish Harding, who joined the crew as a mission specialist, according to a Facebook post he made prior to leaving.
+Among those on the sub is British explorer Hamish Harding, who joined the crew as a mission specialist, according to a Facebook post he made prior to leaving.

 Researchers and tourists may be in a rush to visit the site, as experts believe that the quickly eroding remains may be fully lost by the year 2030.
 Current research at the site is barred from removing or disturbing the remains at the site.